joshajohnson/joshajohnson.github.io/_posts/2022-09-19-robocats-keyboard.md

 - We will use [Key Sequences](https://github.com/KMKfw/kmk_firmware/blob/master/docs/sequences.md#key-sequences) as we did in the previous challenge to solve this.
 - You can either type `1 2 3` using the keycodes, or send them as a string, but will need to type `Liftoff!` as a string.
 - We will press `KC.ENTER` after typing each key, and append a newline to the `Liftoff!` string.
 - Between each step `KC.MACRO_SLEEP_MS(1000)` will be called to create a delay.
-The function accepts a time in milliseconds (thousands of a second) so we will pass 1000 to get a delay in seconds.
+The function accepts a time in milliseconds (thousandths of a second) so we will pass 1000 to get a one second delay.

 ```python
 LIFTOFF = simple_key_sequence(